-Eligible full-time faculty earn sick days at the rate of 1.166 hours per month commencing the first day of the month following the 60-day introductory period to an annual maximum of two (2) days.
+Eligible full-time faculty earn sick days at the rate of 1.166 hours per month commencing the first day of employment to an annual maximum of two (2) days.

 At the end of the calendar year, faculty may roll over all earned sick time into the following calendar year.